 What is a fractured rib?

-The most common cause of a fractured rib is a direct blow to the chest, often from a car accident or a fall.
-Coughing hard can also fracture a rib.
+The most common cause of a broken rib is a direct blow to the chest, often from a car accident or a fall.
+Coughing hard can also break a rib.
 This is more likely to happen if you have a disease that has made your bones weak, such as osteoporosis or cancer.

 Your ribs have two main jobs: